Shooting stemmed from argument between employees at Popeye's; victim ran to nearby Waffle House for help

 BATON ROUGE - One person was injured in a reported shooting on O'Neal Lane late Wednesday night.

-According to officials, the shooting happened outside of a Waffle House on O'Neal Lane around 10:30 Wednesday night.
-The Baton Rouge Police Department said that the shooting stemmed from an argument between employees at the Popeye's near I-12, but the victim ran to a nearby Waffle House for help.
+According to officials, the shooting happened at the Popeye's on O'Neal Lane around 10:30 Wednesday night.
+The Baton Rouge Police Department said that the shooting stemmed from an argument between employees at the Popeye's, but the victim ran to a nearby Waffle House for help.

 The suspect fled the scene before officers arrived.